atulrnt/EuroPi/software/contrib/karma.md

     DIVIDED OUT: _|‾|__|‾|__|‾|__|‾|____

-If too many divisions are set in a short output, you might get less divisions than expected.
+If too many divisions are set in a short output, you might get unexpected results.

 The number of divisions can be within a range of 1 (single output) to 100 (high number of divisions only make sense in long output).